Stuffing Waffles

 Turn your leftover stuffing into delicious stuffing waffles.
 Perfect for breakfast, these stuffing waffles are perfectly crispy on the outside and soft in the center.
 Top with an egg, cranberry sauce, gravy or anything you desire.
 Trust me, this is such a fun and delicious way to reinvent your Thanksgiving leftovers.

-If your stuffing is on the dry side, try adding some chicken broth or an egg, as this will help soften the stuffing.
+Think chicken and waffles but with turkey and stuffing!
+Stuffing waffles are simply waffles from leftover Thanksgiving Day stuffing.
+If you made my easy stuffing recipe, then you know I like my stuffing more on the moist side vs dry.
+As a result, any leftovers are perfect for this fun recipe.
+If your stuffing is on the dry side, try adding some chicken broth, veggie broth, or an egg, as this will help soften the stuffing.
 Also, this works best with stuffing that is more traditional vs. stuffing with nuts, meat or other inclusions.
 If you do add an egg, be sure to let the waffle cook longer than normal to ensure the egg is cooked through.

-How to Make Stuffing Waffles
+How to Make This Stuffing Waffles Recipe

 Remove leftover stuffing from the refrigerator.

 Spoon on about ½ cup of stuffing.
+Make sure it is chopped if it is large.

 Once the stuffing is golden brown on both sides, remove it from the waffle iron.